 Learn more: Probability Is in Our Genes

-If you do it again, the first 10 might be heads 983 times, and then the 11th flip heads 473 times and tails 510 times.
-During a third experiment, 1,031 times it came out heads 10 times in a row, and of those, 502 had the next coin be a heads, and 529 a tails.
+If you do it again, the first 10 might be heads 983 times, and then the 11th flip is heads 473 times and tails 510 times.
+During a third experiment, 1,031 times it came out heads 10 times in a row, and of those, 502 had the next coin be heads, and 529 tails.
 The coin has no memory.
 After it’s gotten 10 heads in a row, it’s just as likely to be heads the next time as it was the first time you flipped that coin.

 What Exactly is Rare?